GeraudMM/Particle-Filter/README.md

 ## Note:

-I modified the resempling process to look like a genetic algorithm which mean that instead of just taking one previous particle, I create a new one which is the mean of two other from the previous generation.
-The mean is ponderate according to the weight of the two parents particle.
-In this project, it didn't change a lot but I think that if the map was larger and the car really lost, it could converge faster with this kind of algorithm.
-Here the "mutations" are made by the noise but it could be better to had bigger mutation in order to be sure to cover the most part of the map.
-This could provide us from having to much particle in order to be sure to not miss the good place in initialization.
+I modified the resampling process to look like a genetic algorithm, which means that instead of just copying a previous particle, I create a new one that is the average of two others from the previous generation.
+The average is weighted according to the weight of the two parent particles.
+In this project, it didn't change much, but I think that if the map was bigger and the car really lost, the particles could converge more quickly with this type of algorithm.
+Here the "mutations" are made by noise but it would probably be preferable to have larger mutations in order to be sure to cover most of the map in time.
+This could prevent us from having too many particles just because we don't want to miss the right place in the initialization.